 Preparing a list of questions may help you make the most of your time with your doctor.
 For limited scleroderma, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

 - What kinds of tests do I need?

-- What self-care steps may help manage my symptoms?
+- Are there any self-care steps to help manage my symptoms?